jon-jacky/Piety/editors/ed.md

 The *B* (and *D*) commands accept only one file (or buffer) name argument, not multiple names as in *sam*.

-## Commands not present in classic ed ##

-The *y* (yank) command inserts the lines most recently deleted by the *d* command (possibly from a different buffer).
-A *d* command followed by one or two *y* commands can achieve the effect of the classic *ed* *m* (move) or *t* (transfer, or copy) commands, and can also move lines to another buffer.

-The *#* character in the first column of a command indicates a comment.
-It is useful for annotating command scripts.

-In the *b* command, the buffer name parameter can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
-For example, the command *b key-* or even *b k-* might switch to the buffer *keyboard.py*.
-If more than one buffer name begins with the same prefix, *ed.py* just chooses one.

 ## API ##